The Famous Rainbow Mountains of the Peruvian Andes

 Palcoyo is an amazing day hike in Cusco; you will be able to visit the Stone Forest and explore the 3 Rainbow Mountains separated by beautiful valleys.

 Pallay Punchu Mountain

 The newest colored Mountain is located in the Layo district, only 3 hours from Cusco.
 Pallay Punchu Mountains offers a fantastic view to its visitors.

 Pallay Punchu comes from a Quechua word that refers to the colored ponchos that locals used.

-What can we see in the Pallay Punchu Mountain?
+What can we see on the Pallay Punchu Mountain?

-Pallaypunchu offers amazing views of colored mountains that has very sharp edges comparing with the 2 previous one.
+Pallaypunchu offers amazing views of colored mountains that has very sharp edges compared with the two previous one.